ninioArtillero/RTG/README.md

 RTG (Rhythm, Time and Geometry) is a music EDSL for the creation and manipulation of rhythmic patterns implementing a geometrically informed API exploring:

-1. The two way relation between musical rhythm and geometric structure
+1. The two way relation between musical rhythm and geometric structure.
 1. Computational abstractions and implementations of musical time.

-It is part of my doctoral research project on the affordances of programming language abstractions in music language design and implementation, particularly in the context of live coding.
-It addresses the following general question:
+It is part of a broad research project on the affordances of programming language abstractions in music language design and implementation, particularly in the context of live coding.
+As part of my PhD research, it addresses the following general question:

-How programming language design and features translate to musical expressiveness for composition and live performance?
+> How to design a live coding language that leverages the geometric structure of
+> rhythmic patterns via algebraic transformations/operations, ensures compositional
+> coherence of these operations, and rigorously formalizes computational representation
+> of musical time?

 > [!IMPORTANT]
-> The library is in a _provisional_ state and still not released on [Hackage](https://hackage.haskell.org/).
+> The library is in a _experimental_ state.
-> The API is bloated (most module functions are exported for experimentation)
-> and still subject to redesign.

 ## Related Papers